BIATeam/BIADocs/docs/40-DeveloperGuide/30-WorkerService/50-ArchiveJob.md

 }
 ```
 **NOTES :**
-- the method `GetItemsToArchiveAsync()` use the combination of `GetAllQuery()` with where clause using `ArchiveStepItemsSelector()` expression
+- the `GetAllAsync()` method will filter with the given clean rule on the entities requested by the `GetAllQuery()` method
-- the method `GetAllQuery()` returns all the entities with automatic includes :
+- the `GetAllQuery()` method returns all the entities with automatic includes :
   - includes all navigation properties at root level of the entity
   - includes recursively all the navigation properties with cascade delete relationship to the entity
   - use `AsSplitQuery()` ([documentation](https://learn.microsoft.com/en-us/ef/core/querying/single-split-queries))
 - the method `SetAsArchivedAsync()` will set the `IsArchived` property of the entity to `true` and set the `ArchivedDate` to current date time UTC and commit immediatly

 #### Custom
-If you need to customize the default repository :
+If you need to customize the default repository (to customize the includes of `GetAllQuery()` method for example) :
 1. Create your interface that will inherit from `ITGenericArchiveRepository<TEntity, TKey>` in **MyCompany.MyProject.Domain.RepoContract** namespace :
 ``` csharp title="IMyEntityArchiveRepository.cs"
 namespace MyCompany.MyProject.Domain.RepoContract